rmuif/web/README.md

 cd <directory>
 ```

-The command `yarn install` is a [Yarn](https://yarnpkg.com) command-line utility used to install all dependencies for a project.
+The command `yarn install` is a [Yarn](https://yarnpkg.com) command-line utility which is used to install all dependencies for a project.
 This is most commonly used when you have just checked out code for a project, or when another developer on the project has added a new dependency that you need to pick up.

 ```
 yarn install